illinois

 The acoustics laboratory, which is still in operation today, was built around an ultra-quiet test chamber for the study of soundwaves and was designed by the top acoustics expert in the country, Professor Wallace Sabine of Harvard University.

-Fabyan believed that Sir Francis Bacon was the true author of some or even all of Shakespeare’s literary works and that Bacon had left coded messages within the plays and sonnets.
-Fabyan hired Elizabeth Wells Gallup, a scholar and author of The Bi-literal Cypher of Sir Francis Bacon, to decipher a binary alphabet to conceal secret messages in the works of Shakespeare.
+One of the Colonel’s odder obsessions was a belief that Sir Francis Bacon was the true author of some (or even all) of Shakespeare’s literary works, and that Bacon had left coded messages within the plays and sonnets.
+Fabyan hired Elizabeth Wells Gallup, a scholar and author of The Bi-literal Cypher of Sir Francis Bacon, to decipher a binary alphabet to reveal secret messages in the works of Shakespeare.

 Fabyan was convinced that there were clues in Shakespeare’s plays that revealed that their true author was actually Sir Frances Bacon.

 Gallup’s team included Elizebeth and William Friedman, who spent years honing their cryptology skills researching the Bard’s works using Bacon’s ciphers.
-Though largely inconclusive, their efforts were not entirely in vain: The couple were instrumental in breaking codes and ciphers during World War I and World War II.
-Because the U.S. military did not yet have a dedicated department devoted to codebreaking, Fabyan’s Riverbank Laboratories ended up being the foundation for the NSA.
+Though largely inconclusive, their efforts weren’t entirely in vain: The couple was instrumental in breaking codes and ciphers during World War I and World War II.
+Because the U.S. military didn’t yet have a dedicated department devoted to codebreaking, Fabyan’s Riverbank Laboratories ended up being the foundation for the NSA, the National Security Agency.

 Fabyan was quite proud of his windmill.
 Make sure you cross the Fox River and check it out.